About the Sacrament

 The Melchizedek Project:

 is for young men.
 It is a national initiative and we are the third place to offer this group in the diocese.
 The meetings will be once a month.
 Every other month Fr Hahn, the Vocations Director, will join us as well as our own Fr Brown.
 Other priests may also drop in.
-It will take place in our new Davidson Road Meeting Room B every 1st Thursday of the month at 6:30 pm and will last an hour.
-Masks will be required and social distancing maintained.
+Zoom meetings are every 1st Thursday of the month at 6:30 pm and will last an hour.

 Avow Discernment Group:

-is for young women discerning religious life follows the same format and meets on the same night but in Davidson Road Meeting Room A. Food will be available too and the meetings run from 6:30 – 7:30 PM.
+is for young women discerning religious life follows the same format.
+Zoom meetings run from 6:30 – 7:30 PM.
 The Polish Dominican sisters will be part of these meetings, as well as one or two lay volunteers.
-Masks will be required and social distancing maintained.

 Also, check out the great resources below.